Is Edinburgh well known for gin?

 More information about Scottish Gin

-The Scottish Gins: A to Z Directory is a great resource for any body looking for more information about gin in Edinburgh and throughout Scotland.
+The Scottish Gins: A to Z Directory is a great resource for anybody looking for more information about gin in Edinburgh and throughout Scotland.

 - Go to the official website of the Gin Cooperative to find out more.